apache/bahir/sql-streaming-mqtt/README.md

 ## Examples

-A SQL Stream can be created with data streams received through MQTT Server using,
+SQL Stream can be created with data streams received through MQTT Server using:

     sqlContext.readStream
         .format("org.apache.bahir.sql.streaming.mqtt.MQTTStreamSourceProvider")
         .option("topic", "mytopic")
         .load("tcp://localhost:1883")

+SQL Stream may be also transferred into MQTT messages using:

+    sqlContext.writeStream
+        .format("org.apache.bahir.sql.streaming.mqtt.MQTTStreamSinkProvider")
+        .option("checkpointLocation", "/path/to/localdir")
+        .outputMode("complete")
+        .option("topic", "mytopic")
+        .load("tcp://localhost:1883")

-## Enable recovering from failures.
+## Source recovering from failures

-Setting values for option `localStorage` and `clientId` helps in recovering in case of a restart, by restoring the state where it left off before the shutdown.
+Setting values for option `localStorage` and `clientId` helps in recovering in case of source restart, by restoring the state where it left off before the shutdown.

     sqlContext.readStream
         .format("org.apache.bahir.sql.streaming.mqtt.MQTTStreamSourceProvider")